 Representatives from the Orange County Department of Education and school districts across the county have developed a comprehensive guide with recommendations for reopening more than 600 local schools.

-Included are recommendations for promoting behaviors proven to reduce transmission of the illness caused by the novel coronavirus, including best practices for healthy hygiene and face coverings, which are advised when social distancing measures are difficult to maintain.
+Included are recommendations for promoting behaviors proven to reduce transmission of the illness caused by the novel coronavirus, including best practices for healthy hygiene, physical distancing and face coverings.

 There are also strategies for maintaining healthy environments with enhanced cleaning and limited sharing of supplies and equipment, as well as recommended practices for promoting healthy operations with smaller cohorts, modified layouts and staggered scheduling as feasible.